top of page

 Q: Do I need a therapist who is Eating Disorder trained?

-Q: How can art therapy help in recovery from eating disorders?
+Q: How can transpersonal art therapy help in recovery from eating disorders?

 Q: What is your Professional Experience working with Eating Disorders?